 The acceptance programme shall be performed, after a qualification programme has been completed (as per clause 4.5.2 or clause 4.5.4).

-The FM is built from the same design file than the QM or the PFM used for qualification, as specified in the ECSS-E-ST-10-02 clause 5.2.4.3.

 ECSS-E-ST-10-03_0750071

 The acceptance test levels and durations shall be as specified in Table 5-4 for space segment equipment, and in Table 6-4 for space segment element levels.